nhsd-exeter/dos-integration/README.md

 This testing is generally done by a tester

-To run the performance tests run the following commands
+To run the performance tests run the following commands after you have run `tx-mfa` to sign into Non-Prod

     make tester-build
     make performance-test